LLaMeNPC/SLalter/README.md

 }
 ```

-Models can be added to or removed from the list in `main.py`.
+Any model available through ollama can be added to or removed from the list `models` in `main.py`.
 They will only be downloaded when selecting them when running SLalter:
 ```python
 models = [
     "smollm2:135m",